 Above: Click to enlarge.
 Images show the same page scanned to capture colour (left), greyscale (centre), and bi-tonal images.

 Many early digitisation guidelines based assumptions on the QI formula.
 This was a method of determining the required resolution needed to capture typed text, based on the character size of the font.
-For example, the 2010 FADGI guidelines use the QI formula for recommending resolutions for capturing clear printed text (page 59), these recommendations are then referenced as a more general rule of thumb in guidance published by DFG in Germany in 2013 (Page 16).
+For example, the 2010 FADGI guidelines (see above) use the QI formula when recommending resolutions for capturing clear printed text (page 59).
+These recommendations are also referenced in guidance published by the DFG in Germany in 2013 (Page 16).
 Steven Puglia and Erin Rhodes argue that while this approach is appropriate for capturing text with high-contrast characteristics, it ignores other possible characteristics the original may have.

-Both guidelines base their approach on already existing and well established imaging science to define clear metrics for evaluating image quality, in both cases these take the form of performance scales with increasing levels of precision.
-The FADGI guideline adopts a star ranking system, whereas the Metamorfoze guideline divides itself into three quality levels.
+Both guidelines base their approaches on already existing and well established imaging science to define clear metrics for evaluating image quality.
+The FADGI guidelines adopt a star ranking system while the Metamorfoze guidelines are divided into three quality levels.
 Both guidelines use the same ISO standard methods to measure image quality.

 Above: The above image illustrates the quantizing effects of using a large colour space (in this case ProPhoto RGB) at different bit-depths.
 The charts plot the position of each pixel from the smaller section in the CIE xyY colour space, for both a 8 and 16 per channel version of the image.